General Overview of our Research

 Integration of nanoparticles into complex sensors for diagnosis and biodetection

-An example of an ambitious project is the ERC Advanced Grant PLASMAQUO, which aims at the development of novel nanostructured materials based on crystalline assemblies of anisotropic plasmonic nanoparticles, to be used for the surface enhanced Raman scattering (SERS) detection of quorum sensing (QS) signalign molecules, and to the demonstration of applications of such materials to monitor population kinetics in bacterial colonies and the determination of the interaction mechanisms between mixed colonies and their manipulation through external parameters.
+An example of an ambitious project has been the ERC Advanced Grant PLASMAQUO, which aimed at the development of novel nanostructured materials based on crystalline assemblies of anisotropic plasmonic nanoparticles, to be used for the surface enhanced Raman scattering (SERS) detection of quorum sensing (QS) signalign molecules, and to the demonstration of applications of such materials to monitor population kinetics in bacterial colonies and the determination of the interaction mechanisms between mixed colonies and their manipulation through external parameters.